 The program education and training objectives reflect both the requisite skills essential for psychological practice and the distinctive mission of the Consortium to cultivate skills in work with underserved groups from a Christian perspective.
-The goals of the program focus on building intern competencies in seven core domains:
+The aims of the program focus on building nine profession-wide intern competencies and two program-specific competencies:

-- Intern will demonstrate knowledge of theoretical and empirical bases of psychology, and will demonstrate the ability to integrate that knowledge creatively to a variety of clinical situations (Therapeutic Skills: Theories and Methods of ESTs).
+- Intern will demonstrate knowledge of theoretical and empirical bases of psychology, and will demonstrate the ability to integrate that knowledge creatively to a variety of clinical situations (Intervention).

-- Intern will demonstrate use of a multi-method approach in assessment and diagnosis, which takes into account contextual factors and strengths in addition to presenting problems (Assessment & Diagnosis).
+- Intern will demonstrate use of a multi-method approach in assessment and diagnosis, which takes into account contextual factors and strengths in addition to presenting problems (Assessment).

-- Intern will demonstrate awareness of the salient issues involved in psychological consultation and will be able to integrate this into his/her role as a consultant (Theories and/or Methods of Consultation, Evaluation and Supervision).
+- Intern will demonstrate awareness of the salient issues involved in psychological consultation and will be able to integrate this into his/her role as a consultant (Consultation and interprofessional/interdisciplinary skills).

-- Intern will demonstrate an understanding of the theories and/or methods of program evaluation and a commitment to excellence by engaging in regular and ongoing program assessment (Theories and/or Methods of Consultation, Evaluation and Supervision).
+- Intern will demonstrate an understanding of the theories and/or methods of program evaluation and a commitment to excellence by engaging in regular and ongoing program assessment (Consultation and interprofessional/interdisciplinary skills).

-- Intern will demonstrate understanding of program management, supervision models and/or techniques and will be able to integrate this effectively into practice (Theories and/or Methods of Consultation, Evaluation and Supervision).
+- Intern will demonstrate understanding of program management, supervision models and/or techniques and will be able to integrate this effectively into practice (Supervision).

-- Interns will demonstrate knowledge of APA ethical standards in the practice of psychology and will demonstrate behavior consistent with these standards (Professional Conduct and Ethics).
+- Interns will demonstrate knowledge of APA ethical standards in the practice of psychology and will demonstrate behavior consistent with these standards (Ethical and legal standards).

-- Interns will become proficient in their understanding of, and ability to practice with, a wide range of persons and disorders (Therapeutic Skills: Theories and Methods of Effective Intervention).
+- Interns will become proficient in their understanding of, and ability to practice with, a wide range of persons and disorders (Intervention).

-- Interns will develop their identity as a professional psychologist in a multi-disciplinary treatment setting through demonstrating an ability to evaluate their work and appropriately utilizing supervision and other collegial relationships to facilitate their personal and professional growth (Personal and Interpersonal Functioning).
+- Interns will develop their identity as a health service psychologist in a multi-disciplinary treatment setting through demonstrating an ability to evaluate their work and appropriately utilizing supervision and other collegial relationships to facilitate their personal and professional growth (Professional values, attitudes, and behaviors).